devkay07/devkay07/README.md

 ## 👨🏻‍💻 About Me

-- 🔭 &nbsp; I’m currently learning Web Development.
+- 🔭 &nbsp; I’m currently learning ML & AI
 - 🤔 &nbsp; Exploring new technologies.
 - 🎓 &nbsp; Studying Computer Science and/or Computer programming.
-- 💼 &nbsp; Front-end web developer.
+- 💼 &nbsp; Data Analyst, Front-end web developer
 - 🌱 &nbsp; Enthusiast in cyber Security and Artificial Intelligence .
 - ✍️ &nbsp; Watching Anime and trying out latest design trends as hobbies/side hustles.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.